chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/guides/deploy/gcp.md

 ```

 ### Step 5: Chroma Client Set-Up
+{% Tabs %}

+{% Tab label="python" %}
 Once your Compute Engine instance is up and running with Chroma, all
 you need to do is configure your `HttpClient` to use the server's IP address and port
 `8000`.
-Since you are running a Chroma server on GCP, our [thin-client package](/production/chroma-server/python-thin-client) may be enough for your application.
+Since you are running a Chroma server on Azure, our [thin-client package](./python-thin-client) may be enough for your application.

-{% TabbedCodeBlock %}

-{% Tab label="python" %}

 ```python
 import chromadb